 For 500,000 years humans have lived with wild animals, granted not always safely, but always meaningfully.
 We strengthened these relationships and endowed these encounters with mythic stories.

 In the United States we are eliminating wild animal habitat by thousands of acres every day, but we still have a great amount and diversity of wildlife, unlike Western Europe, say, where brown bears were already extinct by the eleventh century.
 In the midst of the current extinction crisis we need to know that our iconic animals have not all disappeared.
-We need to retain hope and actively support the conservation of large natural lands for them.
+We need to retain hope and actively support the conservation of large natural lands for them to live their rightful lives.

 The first time we went out to Pocosin Lakes NWR was January of 2008.
 Trying to find Pungo Lake, we drove past huge rich, black fields and sparsely spaced houses for what seemed like ages before we saw a small sign for the lake.
 Beyond that, there was just a long muddy road that finally dead-ended.
 We were about to give up when we saw a woman standing beside a parked vehicle at a gate and asked her if she knew where the lake was.
 She said yes, so we hurried along a dirt track between cornfields and woods to catch up with the three other women ahead.